SalmanEagle/w-a-r/README.md

 # w-a-r

-w-a-r (Women Advancing Resource): Paying individuals for any job applications via an Ethereum token, based on Upvotes received.
+w-a-r (Women Advancing Resource): Paying individuals for any job applications via an Ethereum token, based on Upvotes received at Reddit community.

 - PHASE 1:

-* Set up community on Reddit for job applicants to submit evidence (e.g. screenshots) of job applications by them.
+* Set up community on Reddit for Job Applicants to submit evidence (e.g. screenshots) of job applications by them.
+Note, however, that a community member can submit any picture - our program will not check what exactly is submitted.

 - PHASE 2:

-* Write a smart contract that enables job applicants to be paid for their job applications.
+* Write a smart contract that enables Job Applicants to be paid for their job applications.

 - PHASE 3:

 * Use Reddit API to integrate the Upvotes in our communty (https://www.reddit.com/r/FlowerEconomics/) with the smart contract.

-- Even Zero Upvotes = 0.5 w-a-r token.
+- Even Zero Upvotes = 0.01 w-a-r token (mitigate SPAM posts).
+- One Upvote = 0.1 w-a-r token (mitigate SELF-UPVOTING via multiple account registration).
-- I have decided not to add the hurdle of code judging posts by their Reddit KARMA, leaving this determination to the judgment of the community members individually.
+- I have decided not to add the hurdle of our code judging posts by the Job Applicant's Reddit KARMA, leaving this determination to the judgment of the community members individually.

 * Suppose a person posts a screenshot as evidence of their having applied for a job, and that post on Reddit gets 1 Upvote; the job applicant will get 1 token of our ETH smart contract.
 * Investors will buy these tokens, and each token will be costed as [total amount invested / total number of tokens issued].